FoxSamu/Regulus/README.md

 Things that are coming and don't need an issue:

-* A combined file
-* A minified file
 * A wiki
 * Documentation
 * Examples
+* More efficient code
+* Commented code using JSDoc
+* A speedup

 Version: Beta 0.1